Glossary TermApril 20, 2024

 • Strong buying pressure

-• Likely continue higher
+• Likely to continue higher

-Trading action: Buy the breakout with confidence
+Trade action: Buy the breakout with confidence

-• Bitcoin breaks above $30,000 resistance
+• Bitcoin breaks above resistance at $30,000

-• Price falls back below $30,000 next day
+• Price falls back below $30,000 the next day

-Analysis: Fake breakout (volume doesn't confirm)
+Analysis: Fake breakout (volume does not confirm)

 Example 2: The Volume Divergence